 Blues guitarists who use slide often like to use open tunings too.

-Tuning to an open chord facilitates the use of a slide, as sympathetic vibrations of neighboring strings all produces notes that belong to the same chord.
+Tuning to an open chord facilitates the use of a slide, as sympathetic vibrations of neighboring strings all produce notes that belong to the same chord.

 The Rolling Stones: Keith Richards LOVES his open tunings.
 (Jumping Jack Flash, Honky Tonk Women, Street Fighting Man,…)

 Soundgarden’s guitarist Kim Thayil (who also did fun things, like tuning all 6 strings to the same note) 🙂

 Because all the notes move to different locations when you change the tuning of a string, it might take some patience before you come up with a guitar part you like for many of the above tunings.